Logo

 How Does Limb Loss Happen in Large Truck Accidents?

-A crushing injury may also ultimately result in limb loss if the limb is pinned for an extended amount of time.
+A crushing injury may ultimately result in amputation if the limb is pinned for an extended time.
 If crews need to take measures to remove a victim trapped in their vehicle, the pinned limb could be losing vital oxygenated blood flow while the extraction is underway.
 When blood flow is cut off from a body part, that body part begins to die.
 If blood flow is not restored in an appropriate amount of time, the limb may no longer be viable.
 Dead tissue can cause infections to spread, leading to sepsis and potentially gangrene.
 A limb that contains an extensive amount of dead tissue may need to be amputated.

 Large trucks are fully capable of causing traumatic injuries that will result in the loss of a limb.
 However, accidents involving unsecured cargo and toxic materials are also particularly devastating.
 Loose cargo flying off a truck is capable of causing limb loss injuries.
 Accidents involving flammable or toxic materials can also cause traumatic injuries such as burns.
 While some third- and fourth-degree burns can be treated, extensive tissue loss may be cause for surgical amputation of fingers, toes, arms, and even legs.